cristidragomir97/ros-io/README.md

 # robot-guts

 A hardware abstraction layer for modules and chips that are connected to I2C, UART and GPIO interfaces.
-This reduces friction by eliminating the need to write low-level code, firmware or ROS nodes and replaces it with a docker-compose a config file similar to the way docker-compose works.
+This reduces friction by eliminating the need to write low-level code, firmware or ROS nodes and replaces it with a config file similar to the way docker-compose works.

 ---
 In a world where ICs, modules and electronics are going trough long waiting times this provides robotics fleet owners the flexiblity to replace the hardware faster and deploy fleets with mixed hardware configurations while keeping the upper and more important layers away from all the variablity.